Disney, right, wanted real animals for his ride but settled for an imagineered menagerie.

 This article was first published in July 2005.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

-Call AAA Travel at (888) 937-5521 for Disneyland Resort packages and special savings.
+Visit or call your local AAA branch for Disneyland Resort packages and special savings.
 Pick up AAA's Southern California & Las Vegas TourBookand Orange County North and Southern California maps.